Disease Guide ·Heart Disease ·2026

 Heart Disease in Dogs - symptoms, vet costs & insurance

-Heart disease affects roughly 10% of all dogs — diagnosis costs $500-$1,200 and ongoing medications run $50-$300/month.
-It covers several conditions including dilated cardiomyopathy (DCM), mitral valve disease (MVD), and congestive heart failure (CHF).
+Heart disease affects roughly 10% of all dogs - diagnosis costs $500-$1,200 and ongoing medications run $50-$300/month.
+It covers dilated cardiomyopathy (DCM), mitral valve disease (MVD), and congestive heart failure (CHF).
 Some breeds are genetically predisposed.
-While heart disease isn't curable, medications can extend life by months to years.
+Medications aren't curative but extend life significantly.

 Heart Disease - vet costs and insurance